mergeability/mergeable/docs/README.md

 Validate pull requests for mergeability based on content and structure of your PR (title, labels, milestone, project, description, approvals, etc).
 Here are a few examples:

-- Prevent accidental merging of Pull Requests that are work in progress by labeling it `WIP` or prefixing the title with the abbreviation.
+**Work In Progress**: Prevent accidental merging of Pull Requests that are work in progress by labeling it `WIP` or prefixing the title with the abbreviation.
 <details><summary>🔖 See Recipe</summary>
   <p>

   ```yml
   version: 2
   mergeable: